Updated: Nov 28, 2022

 What is the first step in the probate process?

 You begin the probate process by filing a petition and any requisite supplementary preliminary paperwork with the Superior Court clerk in the county where the decedent lived at the time of his death, regardless of where he died or left the land.
 The probate petition is filed by the individual who wishes to be named as the estate representative.
 The petitioner is the name given to this person.
+Consider one of our prescreened California Lawyers in your California Attorney Search.

 In a probate proceeding, who will serve the estate?

 In a legal case, the estate agent (executor or administrator) represents the estate.
 The estate representative is the individual named in the Will as the executor.
 If there is no will (the decedent died intestate), the court will appoint an "administrator" to manage the estate.
-If there is a will, but no executor has been appointed, or the executor is unable to serve, the court will appoint an "administrator with will annexed" to manage the estate.
+If there is a will, but no executor has been appointed, or the executor cannot serve, the court will appoint an "administrator with will annexed" to manage the estate.

 Do I have to serve as executor if I am called in a Will?